-- -(xil) Exemption by Court.
-Upon showing of good cause, the court may exempt a party from otherwise applicable efiling requirements. - -(I) Technical Errors.
+- (xi) Exemption by Court.
+Upon showing of good cause, the court may exempt a party from otherwise applicable efiling requirements. - (xii) Technical Errors.
 A party whose document is not filed as a result of technical error may seek appropriate relief from the court.
-If the efiling system is unavailable for a substantial period on a given day so as to prevent filing on that day, any document filed the next available day will be deemed to have been filed on the day that the efiling system became unavailable. - -(xiiiK) Proper Use of Efiling System.
+If the efiling system is unavailable for a substantial period on a given day so as to prevent filing on that day, any document filed the next available day will be deemed to have been filed on the day that the efiling system became unavailable. - (xiii) Proper Use of Efiling System.
 The court's efiling system may be used only for case-related purposes.
-All users of the court's efiling system must comply with the procedures established by the court in this rule and in the terms and conditions for use of the efiling system. - -(xiiiL) Ex Parte, Sealed, Expedited, and Emergency Filings.
-Any document being filed ex parte or under seal shall be so designated, shall be filed by paper copy in the Public Office of the court, and shall not be filed electronically.
+All users of the court's efiling system must comply with the procedures established by the court in this rule and in the terms and conditions for use of the efiling system. - (xiii) Ex Parte, Sealed, Expedited, and Emergency Filings.
+Any document being filed ex parte shall be so designated, shall be filed by paper copy in the Public Office of the court, and shall not be filed electronically.
 Other documents that are filed under seal may be filed electronically, but must be designated as being filed under seal, both when submitting the document to the efiling system and on the cover of the document itself.
-An expedited or emergency filing must be so designated, both when submitting the document to the efiling system and on the cover first page of the document itself.
+An expedited or emergency filing must be so designated, both when submitting the document to the efiling system and on the cover of the document itself. - (b) SERVICE OF ALL PAPERS REQUIRED.
+Unless a rule requires service by the clerk, a party must, at or before the time of filing a paper, serve a copy on the other parties to the appeal or review.
+Service on a party represented by counsel must be made on the party's counsel.